From Width-Based Model Checking to Width-Based Automated Theorem Proving: Introduction

 In this work, we introduce a general and modular framework that allows one to convert width-based dynamic programming algorithms for the model checking of graph properties into algorithms that can be used to address Problem \ref{problem:MainQuestionWBATP}.
 More specifically, our main contributions are threefold.

 \begin{enumerate} \item We start by defining the notions of a {\em treelike decomposition class} (Definition \ref{definition:TreelikeDecompositionClass}) and of a {\em treelike width-measure} (Definition \ref{definition:WidthMeasure}).
-These two notions can be used to express several classic, well studied width measures for graphs, such as treewidth \cite{bodlaender1997treewidth}, pathwidth \cite{korach1993tree}, carving width \cite{thilikos2000constructive}, cutwidth \cite{chung1989graphs,thilikos2005cutwidth}, bandwidth \cite{chung1989graphs}, cliquewidth \cite{courcelle2000upper}, etc, and some more recent measures such as ODD width \cite{andrade2019width}. \item Subsequently, we introduce the notion of a {\em treelike dynamic programming core} (Definition \ref{definition:DPCore}), a formalism for the specification of dynamic programming algorithms operating on treelike decompositions.
-As stand-alone objects, DP-cores are essentially a formalism for the specification of sets of terms, much like tree automata, but with the exception that transitions are specified implicitly, using functions.
-Nevertheless, when associated with the notion of a treelike decomposition class, DP-cores can be used to define classes of graphs.
-Furthermore, when satisfying a property called {\em coherency} (Definition \ref{definition:Coherency}), treelike DP-cores can be safely used for the purpose of model checking.
-Intuitively, coherency is a condition that requires that a DP-core gives the same answer when processing any two treelike decompositions of the same graph.
-Finally, our formalism is symbolic, in the sense that graphs are encoded as terms over a finite alphabet.
-This makes our approach suitable for the consideration of questions pertaining to the realm of automated theorem proving, as described next. \item Intuitively, our main result (Theorem \ref{theorem:InclusionTestCombinators}) states that if a graph property $\graphproperty$ is a dynamic combination (see Definition \ref{definition:Combinator}) of graph properties $\graphproperty_1,\dots,\graphproperty_{\numberproperties}$ that can be decided by coherent DP-cores $\dpcore_1,\dpcore_{2},\dots,\dpcore_{\numberproperties}$ satisfying certain finiteness conditions, then the process of determining whether every graph of width at most $\treewidthvalue$ belongs to $\graphproperty$ can be decided roughly\footnote{The precise statement of Theorem \ref{theorem:InclusionTestCombinators} involves other parameters that are negligible in typical applications.} in time
+These two notions can be used to express several well studied width measures for graphs, such as treewidth \cite{bodlaender1997treewidth}, pathwidth \cite{korach1993tree}, carving width \cite{thilikos2000constructive}, cutwidth \cite{chung1989graphs,thilikos2005cutwidth}, bandwidth \cite{chung1989graphs}, cliquewidth \cite{courcelle2000upper}, etc, and some more recent measures such as ODD-width \cite{andrade2019width}.
+It is worth noting that treelike width measures strictly generalize width measures defined by some prominent formalisms, such as families of graph grammars \cite{BauderonC87,BlumensathC06}.
+On the one hand, each graph grammar in such a family corresponds to a class of graphs of {\em constant} cliquewidth \cite{glikson2003nce}.
+On the other hand, the class of hypercube graphs has unbounded cliquewidth \cite{bonomo2016graph} but constant ODD-width \cite{andrade2019width}, and ODD-width is a treelike width measure. \item Subsequently, we introduce the notion of a {\em treelike dynamic programming core} (Definition \ref{definition:DPCore}), a formalism for the specification of dynamic programming algorithms operating on treelike decompositions.
+Our formalism combines two points of view for dynamic programming: the {\em symbolic} point of view \cite{DBLP:journals/tcs/CourcelleD16} that allows one to use symbolic tree automata to reason about classes of graphs of bounded width, and the {\em combinatorial} point of view \cite{baste2022diversity} that provides a general methodology for the specification of state-of-the-art combinatorial algorithms for model-checking graph properties on classes of bounded width.
+Treelike DP-cores satisfying certain {\em coherency} and {\em finiteness} properties are suitable for the study of the computational complexity of the problem of determining whether certain graph-theoretic conjectures are valid on the class of graphs of width at most $k$ (for several suitable notions of width).
+Additionally, our formalism allows one to establish upper bounds on the size of a hypothetical counter-example of width at most $k$ in terms of the computational complexity of algorithms for model-checking the graph properties arising in the statement of the conjecture. \item Our main result (Theorem \ref{theorem:InclusionTestCombinators}) states that if a graph property $\graphproperty$ is a Boolean combination (see Section \ref{subsection:CombinatorsCombination}) of graph properties $\graphproperty_1,\dots,\graphproperty_{\numberproperties}$ that can be decided by coherent and finite DP-cores $\dpcore_1,\dpcore_{2},\dots,\dpcore_{\numberproperties}$, then the process of determining whether every graph of width at most $\treewidthvalue$ belongs to $\graphproperty$ can be decided roughly\footnote{The precise statement of Theorem \ref{theorem:InclusionTestCombinators} involves other parameters that are negligible in typical applications.} in time